 Note concerning Eligible Activities.
-The Project will primarily finance feasibility studies, detailed designs, and procurement activities but could also include: (a) scoping and prioritization of project concepts; (b) strategic options studies; (c) all safeguards instruments; (d) surveys and tests; (e) design for policy work; (f) preparation of terms of reference for consulting services to implement the sub-project; (g) managerial and financial management support; (h) procurement support; (i) preparing Operations Manuals; (j) training and workshops; (k) governance frameworks; (l) GOV feasibility studies (following the GOV Common Feasibility Study guidelines per Prime Minister's Decision No 48/2008/QD-TTg dated 3/4/2008 ) (m) Master Plans; (n) preparing designs to meet the requirements of the construction law; and (o) other activities as agreed from time to time between MPI and the Bank.
-PPTAF funds cannot be used to finance Civil works.
+The Project will primarily finance feasibility studies, detailed designs, and procurement activities but could also include: (a) scoping and prioritization of project concepts; (b) strategic options studies; (c) all safeguards instruments; (d) surveys and tests; (e) design for policy work; (f) preparation of terms of reference for consulting services to implement the sub-project; (g) managerial and financial management support; (h) procurement support; (i) preparing Operations Manuals; (j) trainings and workshops; (k) governance frameworks; (l) GOV feasibility studies (following the GOV Common Feasibility Study guidelines per Prime Minister's Decision No 48/2008/QD-TTg dated 3/4/2008 ) (m) Master Plans; (n) preparing designs to meet the requirements of the construction law; and (o) other activities as agreed from time to time between MPI and the Bank.
+PPSSF funds cannot be used to finance Civil works.

 State if any other funds have been requested or have been approved for the preparation of the Investment Project?
 Yes or No?
-If yes please provide details concerning activities, amounts and planned timing,
+If yes please provide details concerning activities, amounts and planned timing.

 B6.
 Are the requested PPSSF funds proposed to be on-lent?
 Yes or No?
 If Yes please explain the financial capability of the agency to repay the loan.